adjeis1986/laplant/README.md

 npm run build
 ```

-For more information and support, please contact Base44 support at app@base44.com.
+For more information and support, please contact @adjeis1986